alphaone/alphaone.github.io/_includes/work.md

 <img class="head" src="/assets/work.png">

+- For a gaming start-up in the UK, **I lead the backend development team** and designed, implemented and maintained a **Event-driven microservice architecture** that served as a backend for an upcoming high-volume mobile game.
+  _TypeScript_, _Go_, _MongoDB_, _Kafka_
-- For a gaming start-up in the UK, I **led the backend development team**, which provided the logic and the content for the different game clients via a GraphQL API.
+- I led the backend development team, which provided the logic and the content for the different game clients via a GraphQL API.
   Additionally we built several tools to administrate and manage the content of the game.
   _TypeScript_, _Ruby on Rails_, _Clojure_, _Go_, _GraphQL_
 - We **migrated a legacy REST API to a new GraphQL API**, extracting small services from the monolith where useful.
 All while keeping the service continuously available to our user base.